Contents

 ToggleArmenian mythology

-The mythology Armenian culture draws its sources from that of the kingdom of Urtatu which extended widely around Lake Van (present-day Turkey), Lake Sevan (present-day Armenia) and Lake Urmia (Iran current).
+Armenian mythology draws its sources from that of the kingdom of Urtatu which extended widely around Lake Van (present-day Turkey), Lake Sevan (present-day Armenia) and Lake Urmia (present-day Iran).

 Few mythographers have taken an interest in the mythology of the Armenian people.
 However, Professor Minas TCHERAZ, (1852 - 1929) resuming some studies by Jean-Baptiste FIMIN (Armenian paganism research) set out to reconstruct the beliefs of this people by interviewing Armenians from Turkey and Russia.
 In 1892 he published " Notes on Armenian Mythology"